 5. Create a catchy title.

-Finish your author press release by creating a memorable title for the beginning.
+Finish your press release by creating a memorable title for the beginning.
 Just like a book gets judged by the cover, your press release will get judged by the title.
-So, spend a day coming up with several creative ideas.
+Spend a day coming up with several creative ideas.
 Shoot for phrases with 7 words or less.
 Then, show a few title ideas to some friends, and ask which one is the easiest to remember.
 Also, if you email your press release to producers, use the title in the subject line.
 For example, you could say, “Subject: Interview Topic – Holiday Stress Busters.”

 Finally, don’t be afraid to follow-up with a personal phone call.
 Remind the producer of your value to their audience, and focus on the results that you can provide.
+You may be sitting in front of a microphone sooner than you think – ready to start your own marketing wildfire.